USA Student Visa Process Step-by-Step: The Complete Guide for Nepalese Students

 Documents Required for Canada Student Visa

-• Two recent passport-size photographs, with specifications of name and date of birth on the back
+4. Passport-Size Photographs – Two recent photos with your name and date of birth on the back.

 IELTS Requirement for Canada Student Visa